What is a Wi-Fi or wireless network?

 What is the Cisco Enterprise Wireless Network solution?

-The Wi-Fi 6 components and their benefits are as follows:
+The Wi-Fi 6 components and their benefits are:

 Cisco RF ASICs

 Programmable RF application-specific integrated circuits (ASICs).
 This is a fantastic addition.
-Previously this had to be done with a dedicated tool or by removing an AP from service to use the spectrum analysis functionality.
-The additional functionality is ideal for managing Wi-Fi networks in congested RF environments; particularly where the environment has several external influencers such as neighbouring networks, non-Wi-Fi interference and DFS events.
-It provides you with real-time analytics, as well as a platform for future innovation and capabilities.
+Previously, this had to be done with a dedicated tool or by removing an AP from the service to use the spectrum analysis functionality.
+The additional functionality is ideal for managing Wi-Fi networks in congested RF environments, particularly where the environment has several external influencers such as neighbouring networks, non-Wi-Fi interference and DFS events.
+It provides real-time analytics and a platform for future innovation and capabilities.
 Combined with Cisco DNA Assurance, this gives you radiofrequency visibility and the intelligence to help you run your networks better.

 IoT gateway support

-Cisco offers multilingual support and application hosting of IoT protocols to better support IoT service and expansion.
+Cisco offers multilingual support and application hosting of IoT protocols to support IoT service and expansion better.

 Intelligent Capture